Corporate Sustainability Due Diligence Directive: History

 The CSDDD was proposed by the European Commission on 23 February 2022.
 On 1 December 2022, the Council of the EU adopted its own approach to the written proposal.
 On 1 June 2023, the European Parliament adopted the CSDDD as a draft that would be negotiated for the rest of the year.

 Initially, the legal implementation of the directive failed in a vote in the Council on 28 February 2024, as the required majority of at least 15 EU member states, which together represent at least 65% of the EU population, was not achieved.
 The Belgian Council Presidency then announced that it would examine whether the concerns of the Member States could be allayed in consultation with the European Parliament.
 After further negotiations, the EU member states agreed on a substantially weakened version of the directive on 15 March 2024, which now received a qualified majority.
 Germany, which has the Supply Chain Act, abstained due to its internal blocking stance of the small party in the governing coalition, the economic liberal FDP.
-However, Italy was convinced by the changes, resulting in a majority without approval of the German coalition government.
+However, Italy was convinced by the changes, resulting in a majority without approval of the then-incumbent Scholz cabinet.

 On 24 May 2024, the Council of the EU adopted the directive.
 It will be incorporated into domestic laws within two years by all European Union member states.

 In November 2024, the European Commission announced plans to merge the Corporate Sustainability Reporting Directive (CSRD), Corporate Sustainability Due Diligence Directive (CSDDD), and the EU Taxonomy into a single regulation.
 This initiative aims to streamline sustainability reporting and reduce administrative burdens on businesses.
 The proposal is currently under consideration by the European Parliament and EU member states.

 In May 2025, Qatar threatened to halt LNG deliveries to Europe if the European Union continued with proposed regulations linking trade to human rights and environmental standards.

+In November 2025.
+European parliament reformed the law with support by right, conservative and christdemocration political parties.